top of page

 Music Pedagogy and Degrees

 A vital component of my professional life is my role as an educator.
-As Professor of Music and past chair of the Department of Visual and Performing Arts at Mount St. Mary’s University, I direct the Chorale and teach a wide array of courses in music history and theory and in the humanities.
+I have served as a professor of music in higher education, directing choirs and teaching a wide array of courses in music history and theory and in the humanities.
+My latest endeavors have taken me into an immersive study of Jewish cantorial technique and the history of Jewish sacred and popular music.
 My musical and pedagogical experience has led me, on frequent occasions, to serve as a guest lecturer and presenter on topics ranging from Verdi's Il Trovatore to the Alpujarran trovo.

 I hold advanced degrees in conducting from the University of Cincinnati College-Conservatory of Music and the University of Illinois, and a Bachelor in Arts in Music from Hamilton College, having studied under Elmer Thomas, Earl Rivers, Paul Vermel, Ian Hobson, Chester Alwes, and John Leman.